 Martha Middlemist, MD, FAAP

 Dr. Middlemist is a community pediatrician at Pediatrics 5280, where she is a partner.
 She graduated from the University of Denver, attended the University of Colorado School of Medicine, and completed her pediatric training at Children’s Hospital Colorado.
-Dr. Middlemist has served the AAP Colorado as Treasurer, Vice President, and President, and is currently leads the Legislative and Policy Committee.
-Dr. Middlemist also now serves the American Academy of Pediatrics as Vice Chair for District VIII.
+Dr. Middlemist has served the AAP Colorado as Treasurer, Vice President, and President.
+Dr. Middlemist also now serves the American Academy of Pediatrics as the Chair for District VIII.

 Kathryn “Kathi” Wells, MD, FAAP

 Dr. Kathryn Wells is a Board Certified Child Abuse Pediatrician and an Associate Professor of Pediatrics at the CU School of Medicine.
-She is currently the Medical Director of the Denver Health Clinic at the Family Crisis Center and is an attending physician at Denver Health and with the Kempe Child Protection Team at Children’s Hospital Colorado.
-Dr. Wells also does clinical research at the Kempe Center and serves as an Outreach Liaison with ECHO Colorado.
+She is currently the Executive Director of The Kempe Center and serves as an Outreach Liaison with ECHO Colorado.
 Dr. Wells is originally from Montana where she went to college at Carroll College in Helena, MT.
 She then earned her medical degree from Creighton University in Omaha, NE where she also completed a pediatric residency at Creighton/University of NE combined program.
 She practiced general pediatrics for 5 years in Caldwell, ID before coming to Colorado in 2001.